sevifinance/Sevi-Docs/docs/seller/paid.md

 ### Buyer without available “Sevi Pay Later” limit

 When creating an order for a buyer who does not have an available “Sevi Pay Later” limit, the order amount will not be reserved.
-In this case, while you can still proceed with the order, we cannot guarantee that the buyer will be able to pay upon delivery.
+In this case, while you can still proceed with the order, we cannot guarantee upfront that the buyer will be able to pay upon delivery.
+If you create an order with the RED color.
+Make sure that order creation you wait for the buyer to pay for the remaning amount directly.
 Only when the buyer has paid off any open credit to Sevi before delivery, this buyer is able to use the Sevi payment option on delivery.
 In the Admin Portal, buyers with no available “Sevi Pay Later” limit will appear like this:

 ![1726513943631](image/paid/1726513943631.png)

 ### **Delivery**